-- Gift of Life Michigan receives a referral and is called upon to evaluate the patient’s viability for organ and tissue donation.
+- Gift of Life Michigan receives a referral and is called upon to evaluate the patient’s organ and tissue donation viability.

 - The Michigan Organ Donor Registry determines if the patient is a registered organ donor.
-If the individual is not on the organ donor list, the family will be offered the opportunity to donate the patient’s organs/tissues.
+If the individual is not on the organ donor list, the family can donate the patient’s organs/tissues.

 - If authorization is completed, the patient is kept on a ventilator and stabilized with fluids and medications.
 Various tests are administered, and an interview with next-of-kin is conducted to determine organ health.

-- The donor may remain at the hospital or be transferred to Gift of Life Michigan’s surgical center, located in Ann Arbor.
+- The donor may remain at the hospital or be transferred to Gift of Life Michigan’s surgical center in Ann Arbor.

-- Before surgery begins, a moment of silence is held to honor the donor.
-Then, organs are removed and adequately cooled and preserved to prepare for transport.
+- Before surgery begins, silence is held to honor the donor.
+Then, organs are removed, adequately cooled, and preserved to prepare for transport.
 The surgical teams immediately return to their transplant hospitals to begin the recipients’ surgeries.